harikvpy/crud/README.md

 and return from it a list of 2-tuples where each tuple is of the form `(label, handler,)`.
-Label is the label that will be displayed on the Actions drop down menu and handler is the derived class method that will be invoked when user selects the correction action item.
+Label is the label that will be displayed on the Actions drop down menu and handler is the derived class method that will be invoked when user selects the corresponding action item.

 Handler method should be of the format
 ```